vmware/vmware-aria-operations-integration-sdk/doc/architecture.md

   adapter in an inconsistent state is reduced.

 Note that it is possible to pass data between collections by writing and reading to a file on the container filesystem, but not encouraged.
+Any restarts of the adapter instance (either by manual action or automatic migration) will create a new container, and any data on the container filesystem will be lost.

 ![Cloud Proxy Components running two Adapter Container Images](cloud-proxy-components.png)